 Several examples include:

-- Pay income taxes (federal, state, local income tax; sales tax (if applicable); payroll taxes (if the business hires employees)
+- Pay income taxes (federal, state, local income tax; sales tax (if applicable); payroll taxes — if the business hires employees).

-- Comply with the local area’s zoning requirements
+- Comply with the local area’s zoning requirements.

 - Request W-9s from independent contractors and send them 1099 forms at tax time.
+I recommend reading up on the importance of classifying workers as independent contractors or employees correctly.

 - Obtain and renew applicable business licenses and permits.